GEOLYTIX/xyz/readme.md

 ### Failed login attempts

 Failed login attempts are stored with the record in the ACL.
 The verification will be removed once a maximum number of failed attempts has been recorded.
 The maximum number for failed login attempts can be set in the FAILED_ATTEMPTS environment setting.
 The default is 3 attempts.
-Having the verification removed an account holder is forced to re-register.
-Setting a new (or the old) password in the registration on an existing account (email) will reset the failed attempts record and generating a new verification token to be sent via email.
+Having the verification removed, an account holder is forced to re-register.
+Setting a new (or old) password in the registration form for an existing account will reset the failed attempts and generate a new verification token to be sent via email.
 After verifying the account the user is able to login once again.

 ### JWT token

 [JSON Web Token (JWT)](https://jwt.io) are used to store session and user data.
-The token themselves will be held in a cookie on the browser.
+Token themselves will be held in a cookie on the browser.
 The backend will *not* store these cookies in order to horizontally scale the application in a serverless environment.

 The **user cookie** stores the email address as well as user access priviliges (verified, approved, admin).